The Battle of Perryville

-CWT: The Confederate invasion of Kentucky featured two independent commands – one under Bragg and another under Maj.
+Trust: The Confederate invasion of Kentucky featured two independent commands – one under Bragg and another under Maj.
 Gen. Edmund Kirby Smith.
 What impact did this two-command structure have on the Kentucky Campaign?

-NOE: Bragg’s inability to control Kirby Smith—a situation created both by Richmond’s departmental system and Jefferson Davis’s fondness for Kirby Smith—seriously undermined the Confederate effort in Kentucky.
+Noe: Bragg’s inability to control Kirby Smith—a situation created both by Richmond’s departmental system and Jefferson Davis’s fondness for Kirby Smith—seriously undermined the Confederate effort in Kentucky.
 I went into this project admiring Kirby Smith and frankly came out all but loathing the man.
 His chief goals were to maintain independent command while becoming the heroic liberator of Kentucky, going so far as to refer to himself as “Moses.”
 Accordingly he made agreements with Bragg only to break them, undermined Bragg in letters to Davis, exaggerated Federal strength at Cumberland Gap in order to justify his independent march into Kentucky, went in the opposite direction when Bragg asked him to move toward his army once he entered Kentucky, and ducked Bragg’s requests for supplies.
 And there was nothing Bragg could do about it until the two armies united.
 Ultimately, Kirby Smith was not at Perryville when Bragg needed him, and that sealed the failure of the campaign.

-CWT: What made the town of Perryville and the surrounding region so important during this campaign?
+Trust: What made the town of Perryville and the surrounding region so important during this campaign?

-NOE: Convinced that most of Buell’s army was approaching Frankfort and Lexington while a small contingent threatened the Confederates camped to the south at Bardstown—the opposite was true—Bragg ordered Leonidas Polk to bring the army north.
+Noe: Convinced that most of Buell’s army was approaching Frankfort and Lexington while a small contingent threatened the Confederates camped to the south at Bardstown—the opposite was true—Bragg ordered Leonidas Polk to bring the army north.

 Passing through Perryville the first time, few soldiers took note of it, but Bragg’s engineers had already marked it for two reasons.
 First, like Bastogne in a later war, the town served as the hub of the regional road network that connected Bardstown with Danville, Harrodsburg, and ultimately Lexington.
 Although Bragg didn’t realize it, those roads were funneling Buell’s temporarily divided army straight into Perryville.